carpentries/maintainer-onboarding/episodes/01-welcome.md

 - Monitor your lesson repository and make sure that pull requests (PRs) and Issues are responded to in a timely manner (even if that response is "sorry, this is out of scope"),
 - Do not introduce new errors into the lesson,
 - Quickly fix anything that is unambiguously an error or that negatively affects workshop learners,
 - Be receptive and welcoming to suggestions for improving the lessons.
-They aren't perfect!
+The lessons aren't perfect!
 - Evaluate all contributions in view of The Carpentries pedagogical model:
   - Teach what is most relevant and useful for learners.
   - Avoid unnecessary jargon and detailed explanations.
 Always ask yourself whether it is necessary for the learner.